 What Vaccines Are Required?

-For the safety and health of our guests, all dogs must up to date on their Rabies, Distemper/Parvo and Bordetella (Canine Cough) vaccines.
-We strongly recommend the Canine Influenza Vaccine and Lyme Vaccine as well but they are not required at this time.
+For the safety and health of our guests, all dogs must up to date on their Rabies, Distemper/Parvo, Canine Influenza and Bordetella (Canine Cough) vaccines.
 We also require all our guests to be on Heartworm and flea/tick preventative year round.
 This will be required for all services within our facility – no exceptions.
 All cats will be required to show proof of current Rabies and Feline Distemper vaccines.
 If your cat is an outdoor cat this must be tested for annually.